shivathapaa/GUI-for-Music-Manager/README.md

 4. **Using the File Filtering Feature:**
    - Select the source and destination folders for your music collection.
    - Add any file type extensions that you want to separate.
-   - You can also delete the file type extensions that you have added without need for closing the applicaion.
+   - You can also delete the file type extensions that you have added without the need for closing the application.
    - Click "Filter Music" to separate specific music file formats (e.g., MP3, M4A, txt, bmp, docs, etc.) from your collection.

 5. **Clearing Messages:**